Presidency of John Kufuor

-The presidency of John Kufuor began on 7 January 2001 and ended on 7 January 2009 after he was inaugurated as the 9th President of Ghana and 2nd of the Fourth Republic.
+The presidency of John Kufuor began on 7 January 2001 and ended on 7 January 2009 after he was inaugurated as the 2nd President of the Fourth Republic.
 Kufuor was a New Patriotic Party (NPP) candidate.
 He won the 2000 Ghanaian general election after defeating National Democratic Congress (NDC) candidate John Atta Mills by earning 56.9% of the votes.
 This marked Ghana's first transition of power through a free and fair election since independence.
 Kufuor ran for re-election in 2004, winning again against John Atta Mills, and served two full terms.

-Kufuor signed various intellectual property laws such as the Trademarks Act, Copyright Act, Patent Act, and Industrial Designs Act to protect Intellectual Property laws in Ghana.
-Along with parliament, he set up a commission in 2004 to investigate human rights abuses committed by previous Ghanaian military juntas and unconstitutional governments.

 First election

 The election began on 7 December 2000 with a second round of the presidential election on 28 December.
 The presidential elections resulted in a victory for John Kufuor of the New Patriotic Party (NPP), whilst the NPP also won the most seats in the parliamentary elections.

 Kufuor had previously run unsuccessfully in the 1996 election, after winning the nomination of the New Patriotic Party (gaining 1034 votes out of the 2000 party delegates).

 On 23 October 1998 Kufuor was once again re-nominated by the New Patriotic Party to run for president, while also officially becoming the leader of the party.

 Kufuor won the presidential election of December 2000.
 In the first round of voting, held on 7 December 2000, Kufuor came in first place with 48.4%, while John Atta-Mills, the NDC candidate, came in second with 44.8%.
 This led to a run-off vote between the two.
 In the second round, held on 28 December, Kufuor won 56.9% of the vote and emerged victorious.
 Kufuor was sworn in on 7 January 2001.
 This was the first democratic changeover of government in the history of Ghana.